 - Medical History Questionnaire

 - Introductory Statement

 - Driver’s License (color scan)

 Though it was recommended that ALL documents be turned in during the interview, there was some grace extended.
 The only mandatory documents for the interview were the introductory statement and passport photos.

-Sunday morning I checked out of my hotel, and made my way to the hotel for the interview.
+Sunday morning I checked out of my hotel, and made my way to the interview hotel.
 The Westin, in one of Houston’s most premier neighborhoods, was the host site.
 I walked into the lobby, informed the receptionist of my impeding interview, and was directed to the upstairs ballroom.